YCienne/Playlist-Generator/README.md

 # Playlist-Generator
-Playlist generator generates a list of playlists for a user based on their mood just by an upload of their selfie.
+Playlist generator generates a list of music playlists for a user based on their mood just by an upload of their selfie.